eksctl-io/eksctl/userdocs/src/usage/gitops.md

 A Quick Start profile is a Git repository that contains Kubernetes manifests that can be installed in a cluster using gitops (through [Flux][flux]).

-These manifests, will probably need some information about the cluster they will be installed in, such as the cluster name or the AWS region.
-That's why they are templated using [Go templates][go-templates].
+Some components will probably need some information about the cluster they will be installed in, such as the cluster name or the AWS region.
+We can template these in via the manifests you add to your profile using [Go templates][go-templates].

 The variables that can be templated are shown below: